EMFs & Blue Light: How They Disrupt Mitochondrial Health and Circadian Rhythm

 You may request a free 15-minute consultation with Dr. Martina Sturm to review your health concerns and outline appropriate next steps within a root-cause, systems-based framework.

-Frequently Asked Questions About Electromagnetic Fields, Blue Light, and Light-Based Health
+Frequently Asked Questions About EMFs, Blue Light, and Circadian Rhythm

-Can the body recover from long-term electromagnetic field and blue light exposure?
+Can the body recover from long-term circadian and EMF stress?

 Resources

-1. PubMed – Oxidative mechanisms of biological activity of low-intensity radiofrequency radiation
+1. Bioelectromagnetics – Oxidative mechanisms of biological activity of low-intensity radiofrequency radiation

-2. PNAS – Evening use of light-emitting eReaders negatively affects sleep, circadian timing, and next-morning alertness
+2. Proceedings of the National Academy of Sciences – Evening use of light-emitting eReaders negatively affects sleep, circadian timing, and next-morning alertness

 3. Harvard Health Publishing – Blue light has a dark side